Future Corporate Mentors

 The goal of the program is to foster a successful mentoring relationship between MBA students and corporate executives, giving students the opportunity to:

-Students identified critical stages of the MBA program where mentoring is most needed; therefore, corporate mentors and students are matched for a five-month mentoring experience starting in January through May of the first year of the MBA program.
+Students identified critical stages of the MBA program where mentoring is most needed; therefore, corporate mentors and students are matched for a four-month mentoring experience starting in January through April of the first year of the MBA program.

 We recognize that you, as a corporate executive, lead a very busy life; therefore expectations regarding the amount and exact nature of activities during the program are flexible.
 We ask that you interact and/or connect with your student-mentee 2 to 3 times per month, but the exact commitment really depends on the individual mentor, the student and the evolution of the relationship.

 Our program is successful because our extraordinary volunteer mentors are committed to:

 If you are interested in becoming a mentor please contact our mentor program office, firstname.lastname@example.org, to receive a link to our online Mentor Profile and get more information.
 We will then add you to our mentor portfolio.
 If matched with a student we will provide you with more detailed information including a Mentor Guide with suggested discussion topics and activities to help cultivate a successful relationship.